Home Power Advisor

 Comparison: 48V DC vs 240V Mini Split

-I have also installed a conventional 240V mini split in a separate building.
+A conventional 240V mini split has also been installed in a separate building.

 240V Mini Split